Loading

 2. Aims

-This policy aims to:
+This Policy aims to:

-• Minimise the risk of illegal, corrupt, or other improper conduct within the APS
+• Minimise the risk of illegal, corrupt, or other improper conduct within the APS;

-• Create an environment of transparency
+• Create an environment of transparency;

-• Provide a reporting and investigation process
+Provide a reporting and investigation process.

 3. Scope

-• APS employees, volunteers and members
+• APS employees and volunteers;

-• APS Company Officers, including Directors, and
+• APS Company Officers, including Directors; and

 4. Policy